-Closer collaboration between research environments, the healthcare system and companies from universities, the healthcare system and companies, we can pave the way for even more innovation.
+Closer collaboration between research environments, the healthcare system and companies Today, Denmark is one of the leading life science nations when it comes to the number of life science publications published per thousand inhabitants, but we are not able to translate that research into new viable companies or products that can make a difference for our healthcare system and patients.
+An important key to translating more research into successful companies is to bring our life science ecosystem even closer together.
+By uniting the efforts Publications per 1,000 inhabitants from universities, the healthcare system and companies, we can pave the way for even more innovation.
 We know that close physical proximity between research institutions, healthcare facilities and companies makes a difference.
-The close proximity supports the free flow of important knowledge, allows people with the same expertise to meet easily and fundamentally it just becomes easier to create interdisciplinary collaborations.
+The close proximity supports the free flow of important knowledge, allows people with the same expertise to meet easily and fundamentally it just becomes easier to create interdisciplinary collaborations. \mathbf{S} Figure 1.2 Life science publications per 1,000 inhabitants, 2022 Note: The figure includes life science related publications in the EU14 countries, the UK and Switzerland.
+Source: Ministry of Industry, Business, and Financial Affairs based on Amsterdam Data Collective, extracted from Scopus database and World Bank Group, 2023.